system7-open-source/rapidpro-pull/README.rst

 Contact
 -------
-Please use feel free to use this project issue tracker where appropriate, fork this repository and generate pull requests.
+Please feel free to use this project issue tracker where appropriate, fork this repository and generate pull requests.
 The author can also be contacted via e-mail_: Tomasz J. Kotarba <tomasz@kotarba.net>.